trevordmiller/react-redux-testing/README.md

 ## Getting Started

 1. Clone the project
-1. Checkout one of the three example branches ^
+1. Checkout one of the example branches ^
 1. `npm install`
 1. `npm start`